c6o/docs/content/guides/advanced.md

 async remove(id, params) {}
 ```

-> Note that as in feathersjs, service methods are optional, and if a method is not implemented, the system will emit a `NotImplemented` error.
+> Note that as in FeathersJS, service methods are optional, and if a method is not implemented, the system will emit a `NotImplemented` error.

-For example, the istio provisioner exposes a choices service that exposes only a find method.
-This method uses the ProvisionManager to look for grafana and prometheus applications installed in the cluster.
+For example, the Istio provisioner exposes a choices service that exposes only a find method.
+This method uses the ProvisionManager to look for Grafana and Prometheus applications installed in the cluster.

 ```typescript
 import { baseProvisionerType } from '../../'